Two Dollar Radio is a family-run outfit founded in 2005 with the mission to reaffirm the cultural and artistic spirit of

 Two Dollar Radio was started in 2005 by Eric Obenauf and Eliza Wood-Obenauf, an idealistic, young husband-and-wife team with a love of books.
 We were living in San Diego at the time, and after boomeranging back to New York City for a brief stint, we finally settled in Columbus, Ohio, where we are now proudly based, with our two children.

-Over the past 10 years, we believe we've become one of the most trusted and acclaimed independent publishers in North America, and the only one to also produce films.
+Over the past decade-plus, we believe we've become one of the most trusted and acclaimed independent publishers in North America, and the only one to also produce films.